rapha18th/MLND-Capstone/proposal.md

 ### Solution Statement

 The solution will be a fastai classification model capable of correctly identifying whether an image contains a specfic plant disease or not with a high accuracy.
-The model will also be deployed in a web app for farmers to use.
+The model will also be deployed in a web application for farmers to use.

 ### Benchmark Model